agrc/gis.utah.gov/about/policy/sgid/index.md

 - A more authoritative source for the dataset exists elsewhere.
 - A link has been abandoned and no longer returns a proper web page.

-In addition, we may remove any ArcGIS Online items from the SGID Open Data Hub that aren't shared through the [sharing process]({% link sharing/process/index.md %}#open-data).
+In addition, we may remove any ArcGIS Online items from SGID Open Data that aren't shared through the [sharing process]({% link sharing/open-data/index.md %}).
 We may remove items from the staging group if the submitter fails to provide adequate information according to the guidelines in the sharing process.

 ### "Static" Datasets
 {: .text-left}